mehedi-x/Sales_generator/README.md

 ## **Feedback and Support**

-If you encounter any issues or have suggestions, please contact us via the **Contact** section or email us at `support@yourshop.com`.
+If you encounter any issues or have suggestions, please contact us via the **Contact** section or email us at `mehedi.exx@gmail.com`.

 ---

 **Version 1.0.0**
-Developed by [Your Name].
+Developed by Mehedi Hasan.